Queen's Hall Cinema

 In 1967, Moss Harris sold the Queen’s Hall Cinema to the Star Cinemas chain based in Leeds.
 A week after the sale, he collapsed and died.
 Star Cinemas only ran the Queen’s Hall Cinema for a short time as they closed it on 30th September 1967 with Kirk Douglas in "The Way West" and Robert Hutton in "The Sicillians".

 It was converted into a bingo club, but this did not last long.
-The building was demolished in February 1971, and a supermarket was built on the site, today occupied by Marks & Spencer’s Simply Food supermarket.
+The building was demolished in February 1971, and a supermarket was built on the site, later occupied by Marks & Spencer’s Simply Food supermarket and by 2012 a little Waitrose.

 Just login to your account and subscribe to this theater